 The fact that so many other families have taken this path gives us comfort in know that we can do it too.
 The scariest part is imagining the possibilities.
 But once we made the decision to go for it, everything pretty much fell into place.

-Putting our family gap year plan into action
+10 steps to putting our (and your!) family gap year plan into action

 The tasks are many.
 There are so many things to consider for a RTW trip: researching destinations, finding plane tickets, researching visa requirements, deciding what to take with us, and purchasing travel insurance.
 And there are also tasks associated with moving a family.

 When you're planning for a family gap year, you need to think about what you’ll do with your house and where we will store our things.
 You also need to think about how it's going to be worldschooling for a year or more, how you’ll finalize our will, and what you’re going to do with big things like your car.